-And rightfully so — there’s a lot that goes into the art of goal setting that can be difficult to grasp, including its impact on employee engagement and a business’s financial performance.
+And this affects more than just employees.
+Widespread confusion about how to set, track, and measure goals can stop managers and leadership teams in their tracks.
+There’s a lot that goes into the art of goal setting that can be difficult to grasp, including its impact on employee engagement and your bottom line.

 According to Merriam-Webster, a goal is defined as “the end toward which effort is directed.”
-But anyone who has ever tried to set and achieve a goal knows there’s more to it than that.
+But anyone who’s ever tried to set and achieve a goal knows there’s more to it than that.

 1. Goals and objectives are the end-point, the desired result of your work.

 2. Strategy is the “how,” the high-level approach needed to achieve a goal.

 3. Tactics are the actionable steps needed to pull off your strategy.

 4. Results are the specific indicators that you’ve achieved the goal.

 When you and your employees are sitting down to draft your goals for the coming quarter, strive to define all four of these components.
 How are you going to achieve your goal?
 How will you measure success?
 Get specific — that’s the key from transforming a dream to a goal based in reality.